Safety on Mount Kilimanjaro

 -

-Drink plenty of water and eat a balanced diet to keep your energy levels up and assist with acclimatization.
-Avoid alcohol and caffeine as they can dehydrate you.
+Drink plenty of water and eat a balanced diet to maintain your energy levels and support acclimatization.
+Avoid alcohol and caffeine, as they can lead to dehydration, and even altitude sickness eventually.

 Recognizing & Managaing Altitude Sickness